hamsterbase/obsidian-hamsterbase/README.md

 [Submit an Issue](https://github.com/hamsterbase/hamsterbase/issues) | [中文反馈](https://support.qq.com/product/594778)

+**This plugin can only be used with the dependency on hamsterbase.**

 This is a plugin released by hamsterbase that makes it easy to export all highlights to obsidian.

 ## How to install